derekjwilliams/covid-19-graphql/README.md

 ### Johns Hopkins COVID-19 death, cases, and recoveries

-See `/data-loaders/process-data/simpleSqlGeneration.js`
+See `/data-loaders/process-data/simpleSqlGeneration.js` for US data and `/data-loaders/process-data/simpleWorldSqlGeneration.js` for the rest of the world

-This reads the Johns Hopkins time series data and creates sql file to create the `johns_hopkins` schema () and sql files to insert the death and confirmed cases data into the database `51-johns-hopkins-us-deaths-data.sql` and `52-johns-hopkins-us-confirmed-data.sql`.
+These read the Johns Hopkins time series data and creates sql files to create the `johns_hopkins` schema and insert the death, confirmed cases, and recovered data into the database, See `51-johns-hopkins-us-deaths-data.sql` and.
 Example input data is provided in the data-loaders/example-data directory.
-To load the latest, one should perform a git clone of the Johns Hopkins github data repository (https://github.com/CSSEGISandData/COVID-19.git) and then run `simpleSqlGeneration.js`.
-The location of the input files is specified in `/data-loaders/process-data/.env`, change these to point to the location of the Johns Hopkins time series data.
+To load the latest, one should perform a git clone of the Johns Hopkins github data repository (https://github.com/CSSEGISandData/COVID-19.git) and then run `simpleSqlGeneration.js` and `simpleWorldSqlGeneration.js`.
+The location of the input and destination sql files is specified in `/data-loaders/process-data/.env`, change the input locations to point to the location of the Johns Hopkins time series data.

-### Inserting into database
+### Inserting into Database

 Create the the johns_hopkins schema, for instance (10.0.1.146 is the host in this example):